crrmnsrg/vsi/docs/README.md

-# vsi
-a very short introduction
+# a very short introduction

 ## 2025-29
 - [Pencil on paper](./2025-29/pencil-on-paper.md)